 Traditionally, a Krathong is made from the trunk of a banana tree and leaves, modern versions can be made from bread or styrofoam.
-The basket is then beautifully decorated with banana leves, incense sticks and candles.
-The Krathong resembles the lotus flower and are an essential part in promoting good fortune during the festival.
+The basket is then beautifully decorated with banana leaves, incense sticks, and candles.
+The Krathong resembles the lotus flower and is an essential part of promoting good fortune during the festival.

 Loi Krathong in Phuket is a must see event if you’re in Thailand in November.
 Whether you believe the river spirits will grant your prayers or not, the sight of the festival is one to behold.

 If the Krathong floats away from you, the coming year will bring good fortune.
 If it floats back towards the shore, then it may not be what you wished, as is believed.